michaeldegroot/mysql-cache/README.md

 	user: '',
 	password: '',
 	database: '',
+        TTL: 0, // Time To Live for a cache key in seconds (0 = infinite)
 	connectionLimit: 100, // Mysql connection pool limit (increase value if you are having problems)
 	verbose: true, // Do you want console.log's about what the program is doing?
 	caching: true // Do you want to use SELECT SQL caching?